joseh3951/np-account-restore/README.md

 # np-account-restore

 Restore your PSN account configuration on a jailbroken PS4/PS5.
-This payload restores authentic `config.dat` and `auth.dat` from an activated console, writing the account configuration to the system registry.
+This payload restores authentic `config.dat` and `auth.dat` from a console, writing the account configuration to the system registry.

 > [!IMPORTANT]
 > This could corrupt your user!
 Do not use if you have data at risk of being lost.
 Corrupting your user could result in a soft brick and will need to be factory restored in safe mode.